 11 Goal Setting

-Goal Setting and SMART Goals
+Goal Setting and S.M.A.R.T Goals

 There is no doubt that doing well in college is a sizable challenge.
 Every semester you have to adjust to new class schedules, instructors, and classmates as well as learning objectives and requirements for each course.
 Along with that, you may be juggling school with work, family responsibilities, and social events.
 Do you feel confident that you can attend to all of them in a balanced, committed way?
 What will be your secret of success?

 Choosing a meaningful purpose gives your life direction and creates inner motivation.
 Many students have not defined a personally meaningful purpose for being in college.
 If you remain unfocused, you are more likely to drive from rather than to academic success.
-By taking advantage of the opportunity to look closely at what you want and by having the opportunity to choose personally meaningful outcomes you would like to achieve in college or in life.
+By taking advantage of the opportunity to look closely at what you want and by having the opportunity to choose personally meaningful outcomes you would like to achieve in college or your personal/professional life.
 You foster this discovery and creation of internal motivation for yourself that can positively impact your persistence in the face of life’s inevitable challenges.

 A goal is a desired result that you envision and then plan and commit to achieving.
 Goals can relate to family, education, career, wellness, spirituality, and many other areas of your life.
 Generally, goals are associated with finite time expectations, even deadlines.
 A well-written goal can help be a “map” so you know what you need to do and by what time it needs to be completed.